jessepav/lacygoill-wiki-backup/admin/compiling.md

 See `man bash /Parameter Expansion/;/${parameter#word}`.

-## How to prevent the package from being replaced by another version during an `aptitude safe-upgrade`?
+## How to prevent the package from being replaced by another version during an `apt upgrade`?

-You need to assign a recent version  number to your package, otherwise it may be replaced in  the future during  an `$ aptitude  safe-upgrade`, by a  more recent package from the official repositories.
+You need to assign a recent version  number to your package, otherwise it may be replaced in the future during an `$  apt upgrade`, by a more recent package from the official repositories.

 Besides, you may need to prefix the version number with a big enough epoch.